AyeshaMunawar-profile/React-testing-project/README.md

 # React-testing-project
- A sample recat testing project using jest and react testing library
+ A sample react testing project using jest and react testing library